-It’s that time of year – or will be soon – for newly purchased notebooks, sharpened pencils all accounted for, the thin lines of new whiteboard markers, washed desks awaiting handprints and chairs awaiting new friends.
+It’s that time of year – or will be soon – for newly purchased notebooks, sharpened pencils all accounted for, the thin lines of new whiteboard markers, washed desks awaiting handprints, and chairs awaiting new friends.
 The time of year that is crisp with newness.
-The time of year that is so promising and idealic.
-The time of year when students return to your classroom – bright-eyed and bushy-tailed with chlorine and sun streaked through their hair, and smiles on their faces as they see their friends and teachers again.
+At this time of year, when the weather is so promising and ideal, people across the country are beginning to think about returning.
+The time of year when students return to your classroom – bright-eyed and bushy-tailed, with chlorine and sun streaked through their hair, and smiles on their faces as they see you.
+At this time of year, when it’s so promising and ideal, people across the country, friends and teachers, are reunited again.

-Teachers all over the country are beginning to think about going back to school.
+Teachers across the country are beginning to think about returning to school.
 And even if you aren’t going back for a while, the summer unwind has taken place, you are recharged, and you are now able to start thinking about what you want to do differently next school year.

 How do you sort through all you want to do this year?
 How do you set, maintain, and sustain your goals for going back to school?